-The star of this casserole is the crispy crumbly topping made from fresh sage leaves, chives, garlic, pecans, and oat flour (or feel free to substitute whatever flour you prefer).
+The star of this casserole is the crispy, crumbly topping made from fresh sage leaves, chives, garlic, pecans, and oat flour (or substitute whatever flour you prefer).

 Once your sweet potatoes are cooked, slip off the skins (you should be able to remove them easily with your fingers).
 Then you can use a potato masher or a fork to mash them up before transferring them to your baking dish.

-All that’s left is to mix up the savoury crumb topping, sprinkle in an even layer on top of the mashed sweet potatoes, and bake.
+All that’s left is to mix up the savory crumb topping, sprinkle in an even layer on top of the mashed sweet potatoes, and bake.

-If you’re serving this gluten free vegan sweet potato casserole to a large crowd, perhaps at Thanksgiving or Christmas, go ahead and double or triple the recipe if necessary and just use a larger baking dish (or multiple dishes).
-Make lots as I’m suspect both your herbivore and carnivore guests will enjoy this dish.
+If you’re serving this casserole at Thanksgiving or Christmas, go ahead and double or triple the recipe if necessary and just use a larger baking dish (or multiple dishes).
+Make lots as I suspect both your herbivore and carnivore guests will enjoy this dish.

-For another plant based, gluten free sweet potato recipe, try these vegan hasselback sweet potatoes.
-They’re easy to make, festive, and so tasty.
+- For another plant-based, gluten-free recipe, try these vegan stuffed portobello mushrooms.
+They’re filling, festive, and so tasty.

-Or try this creamy, delicious vegan baked polenta recipe.
-It’s so easy to make and perfect paired with stew or some sauteed mushrooms.
+- Or try this creamy vegan baked polenta recipe.
+It’s easy to make and perfect paired with stew or sauteed mushrooms.

 - 3/4 teaspoon salt